Working with Crossrail to deliver the Elizabeth line

-Crossrail Ltd selected a Bechtel-led team as its project delivery partner for the central tunnelled section, as did Network Rail for the existing network upgrades.
-Our integrated teams manage the extensive engineering and construction programs to build a much needed new railway that will relieve riders of multiple train changes and excessive delays as they travel to and from the city center.
+Crossrail Ltd selected a Bechtel-led team as its project delivery partner to work in an integrated management team delivering the 42km central tunnel section, and eight new subsurface stations.
+Network Rail also selected Bechtel as its delivery partner for managing the extensive upgrades to the existing rail network outside London.
+Our integrated teams manage the extensive engineering and construction programs to build this much needed new railway.

-One of the biggest challenge is tunneling.
-That includes 13 miles (21 kilometers) of tunnel beneath one of the Western world's oldest cities.
-Huge tunnel-boring machines have been chewing up earth around the clock, moving through ground that's honeycombed with networks of sewer lines, water and gas mains, foundations of buildings, and even some London Underground tunnels dating to the 1860s.
+One of the biggest challenges was tunneling.
+The running tunnels, which were completed in 2015, included 42km of tunnels beneath London.
+Huge tunnel-boring machines worked around the clock, moving through ground honeycombed with networks of sewer lines, water and gas mains, building foundations and London Underground tunnels dating to the 1860s.

 © Image courtesy of Crossrail.

-Dedicated to advancing the practice of sustainability, the Crossrail project team piloted the use of hybrid diesel-electric excavators, avoiding 101 tons of carbon by powering a noise monitor with hydrogen fuel cells, and relying on light-emitting diode (LED) lighting instead of traditional halogen lights to reduce energy consumption.
+Dedicated to advancing the practice of sustainability, the Crossrail project team piloted the use of hybrid diesel-electric excavators, hydrogen fuel cell-powered lighting and noise monitoring stations, and used LED lighting instead of traditional halogen or flurescent lights to reduce energy consumption.

 Benchmarking for the future

 Bechtel has managed Crossrail's adoption of two widely recognized sustainable design and construction assessment methods and accreditations: